 However, any new students in Tauranga who complete the one-year NZDipBus (Level 5) starting in 2018 will instead need to transfer into the second year of the new Bachelor of Business in 2019, majoring in either Accounting, Finance, Marketing or Strategic Management.

 Waikato has an international reputation

-We're ranked in the world's top 150 universities for the teaching of Accounting and Finance, and the top 250 universities for Economics and Business & Management Studies, aby the prestigious QS World UNiversity Subject Rankings 2017.
+Waikato is also ranked in the world's top 150 universities for Accounting and Finance, and in the top 250 universities for Business & Management Studies, in the prestigious QS World University Rankings 2017.

 - Business analyst